BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

             will usually define a foo_node routine

-        *   the file can optionally also define routines with names of the form rrr_begin, rrr_postpar, rrr_post and rrr_end
+        *   the file can optionally also define routines with names of the form rrr_init, rrr_begin, rrr_postpar, rrr_post and rrr_end

+        *   rrr_init is called after processing command line arguments but before reading any of the DM files; it can be used for initializing the plugin, e.g. parsing configuration files

-        *   each of the routines is called with three arguments; the first is the node on which it is to report; the second is the indentation level (0 means the initial call, for which the node is the root node, i.e. the parent of any model nodes); the third is a reference to an option hash
+        *   each of the other routines is called with three arguments; the first is the node on which it is to report; the second is the indentation level (0 means the initial call, for which the node is the root node, i.e. the parent of any model nodes); the third is a reference to an option hash